stanford-rc/globus.stanford.edu/server/install.md

 ## File Permissions and Directory Configuration

-Before installing software, a note must be included about how Globus works with local accounts and file permissions.
+Before installing software, it is worth noting how Globus works with local accounts and file permissions.

 Local file permissions apply when Globus tries to read or write files from an